 Getting fair compensation in truck accident cases is especially complicated.
 This is because:

 Victims and their loved ones may quickly be faced with many serious concerns, both financial and with respect to your physical recovery.
-The experienced New Jersey truck accident lawyers at Team Law are here to help you counter the trucking company’s strong defense to get fair compensation.
+An experienced New Jersey truck accident lawyer from Team Law is available to help you counter the trucking company’s strong defense to get fair compensation.

 The first step to getting fair compensation is understanding your legal rights.
 Call us today to see how we can help.